hueter/docker-node-express-boilerplate/README.md

 ## Purpose

-This is boilerplate code that you can feel free to pick apart and use for building Node APIs with Docker, Node/Express, Mongoose, and Nginx.
+This is boilerplate code that you can feel free to pick apart and re-use for building Node.js APIs with Docker, Node/Express, Mongoose, and Nginx.
 The JavaScript files use ES8 syntax.
 There are basic GET/POST/PATCH/DELETE endpoints and corresponding database methods.

 ## How to Install & Run